opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ## 8. Delete corporate billing

-### How do I delete corporate billing for an e-commerce account?
+### How to delete corporate billing for an e-commerce account
-From the E-commerce Order mini-app:
 1. Go to **Accounts**.
 Tap on the details of the corporate billing you want to delete.
 2. Tap **Delete corporate billing**.
 3. Tap **Delete** to confirm.
-4. If the delete is successful, you will see a success page with the title **Corporate billing deleted**.
+4. If the corporate billing has been successfully deleted, you will see a page with the message, **Corporate billing deleted**.

 You can also delete corporate billing at the particular e-commerce store.
 To do so, please refer to the store’s corporate billing guide.

 ### What will happen to my e-commerce corporate account when I delete corporate billing?
 Your corporate account will still be there in the e-commerce store, it will not be deleted.
-The deletion is for the **corporate billing** and not the e-commerce account itself.
+The **deletion is for the corporate billing** and not the e-commerce account itself.

 However, you will not be able to check out with corporate billing with that account.
 To do so, you will have to set up corporate billing again.

 ### Can I still set up corporate billing at the same e-commerce site after I delete corporate billing?
-Yes you can, as long as your work email is not tied to an existing e-commerce account in the same e-commerce store.
+Yes.
+You can do that as long as your work email is not tied to an existing e-commerce account in the same e-commerce store.

 ## 9. For approving officers
-These FAQs apply for approving officers that use the **E-commerce Order Approval** mini-app.
+These FAQs are for approving officers that use the **E-commerce Order Approval** mini-app.

-### How do I approve an order?
+### How to approve an order
-From the E-commerce Order Approval mini-app:
 1. In the **Pending** page, tap on the order you want to approve.
 2. Scroll down to the **For Approving Officer** section.
 3. (Optional) Enter your remarks.
 4. Tap **Approve**.

-### How do I reject an order?
+### How to reject an order
-From the E-commerce Order Approval mini-app:
 1. In the **Pending** page, tap on the order you want to reject.
 2. Scroll down to the **For Approving Officer** section.
 3. Enter your remarks.